oleksa-oleksa/MasterThesis_UserPosition_6DOF/README.md

 ``./run_jobs.sh Bash/full_set.csv``

-To see running (R) and pendinf (PD) jobs type:
+To see running (R) and pending (PD) jobs type:

 ``squeue``

-If something is wrong, you can stop all your jobs with the command:
+If something went wrong, you can stop all your jobs with the command:

 ``scancel -u <username>``